JudeOsborn/ridiculous_gae/README.md

 # Ridiculously Simple App Engine

-Absolutely the simplest App Engine web app I could imagine.
+A ridiculously simple App Engine boilerplate for when you just want to start making stuff.

 No backend.
 Everything goes through the .yaml file.